 - Cotton swabs

 If torching your nail isn't enough to clean off all carbon or reclaim buildup, place the nail in a sealable container or plastic bag and let it soak in alcohol.
-If you're using a sealable bag, try adding salt and shaking the bag when necessary.
+If you're using a sealable bag, try adding salt and shaking the bag a bit.

-Before you begin cleaning your rig, pour the old water out into a sink or drain.
-Note: If you use your rig often, change the water out daily.
+Before you begin cleaning your rig, pour the old water into a sink or drain.
+If you use your rig often, change the water daily.
 Doing so will help prevent reclaim buildup and preserve the flavor and cleanliness of the vapor.

 Fill the base of your rig with 99% isopropyl, or rubbing, alcohol.
 If a deeper cleaning is needed, first add coarse sea salt until it covers the bottom of the base.

-Cover the holes of your rig, either with your hands or standard-size plugs or caps, if necessary, and shake the rig to loosen and dissolve reclaim buildup.
+Cover the holes of your rig, either with your hands or standard-size plugs or caps, and shake the rig to loosen and dissolve reclaim buildup.

 Once you've cleared the reclaim from your rig and nail, rinse them thoroughly with warm water.
 Lightly shake the rig as you rinse to wash away the remaining reclaim.

-Remember, a dab rig needs regular maintenance for optimum performance.
-Change your rig's water out often, and lightly clean your nail with a cotton swab after each dab.
+Your dab rig needs regular maintenance for optimum performance.
+Change your rig's water often, and lightly clean your nail with a cotton swab after each dab.
 Regularly cleaning your rig means you'll have to deep-clean it less frequently.